How it Works: Process

 2. Intake Application.
 All potential users of the program must complete CDF’s intake application.
 This application gathers key details on the proposed project such as:

 3. Application Review/Screening.
-The intake applications are then reviewed to determine whether the proposed project appears to be a feasible NMTC transaction that fits with CDF’s mission.
+The intake application is then reviewed to determine whether the proposed project appears to be a feasible NMTC transaction that fits with CDF’s mission.
 This process is coordinated with other applications for City of Chicago assistance the project sponsors may have submitted, such as land sales, TIF, Class 6b, etc.

 5. Term Sheet.
 CDF issues term sheet-level commitments to project sponsors that are subject to final approval by CDF’s Advisory and Governing Boards.
 These term sheets reserve a specified amount of NMTC allocation for the proposed project for a specific period of time.
 Because of the federal credit rate for NMTCs and prevailing NMTC investor pricing, the net NMTC capital can only represent at a maximum about 20% of the total funding for a project (see “Typical Transaction Structure” page above.
 Therefore, it is critical to identify and secure the balance of the financing sources for the project.
 CDF can only issue these term sheets when the project has secured detailed term sheet-level commitments for all sources of financing needed to fund the entire project, with each source appropriately structured to fit with the NMTC transaction.
 CDF also obtains a deposit at the time of term sheet execution.